labrad/pylabrad/README.md

 New code should have tests, and changes to existing code should not break existing tests.
 To run the test suite, you'll need to have `pytest` installed, then run `py.test` from the command line when in the pylabrad directory.

+## Building and Updating

+Packages for pylabrad are distributed through [PyPI](https://pypi.python.org/pypi/pylabrad).
+The best way to install pylabrad is using pip: `pip install pylabrad`

+For contributors who need to build and upload new packages, do the following:

+* **Tag the release.** Create a git tag with the version number, e.g. `git tag 1.0.0`.
+  You'll also want to push this tag to make it official: `git push origin 1.0.0`.
+* **Build packages.** Make sure you have a clean local tree (no pending changes beyond the tag) and then build the packages: `source dist_build.sh`.
+  Packages will be built in the `dist/` directory and you should take a look to make sure the version number was found properly.
+* **Upload to PyPI.** Run the provided script to upload packages: `source dist_upload.sh`.
+  This requires the `twine` package to ensure that the connection to PyPI is secure, so you may need to install it locally first: `pip install twine`.
+  Of course, you'll need a PyPI account that has permissions to update the pylabrad package.

 ## Migration note

 This repo was moved from the martinisgroup organization.